felipet/personal-site/content/posts/website-deployment.md

 ```bash
 sudo apt install webhook
 ```

+**Update**: You'll need Webhook >= 2.8.2, as that version includes all the changes to run under Systemd.

 Also, I wouldn't recommend using Hugo from the Snap Store, as it would restrict you to having your deployment scripts in a system directory rather than your home directory.
 But that's up to you, so bear in mind that you can't use Hugo from the Snap Store to follow this guide.